x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 - From the rules list in the EAC, look at the order of the rules.

-- From the Exchange Management Shell, verify the priority of the rules (the example below verifies the rule modified in the Exchange Management Shell example above):
+- From Exchange Online PowerShell, verify the priority of the rules (the example below verifies the rule modified in Exchange Online PowerShell example above):

   ```
   Get-TransportRule * | Format-List Name,Priority